hydroclaus/hgs_grammar/README.md

 This repository contains the necessary files for codehighlighting of [HydroGeoSphere][hgs] input files ("grok files"): The definition of the syntax of such input files, and the definition of which syntax to show in what coloring options.

+__Signature Feature__: Everything between "Skip on" and "Skip off" is highlighted as a block comment.

 There are various options for text editors that understand this setup, it is tested using [TextMate][TM] on OSX and [SublimeText][ST] (versions for various flavours of operating systems exist).
 Other text editors that understand `tmLanguage` syntax specifications exist.

 <figure>